rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 Add and Edit Comment
 ----------------------------------------
-**Description:** Add a comment in the line of code under the cursor or edit the comment under the cursor.
+**Description:** Add a comment for the line of code under the cursor or edit the comment under the cursor.
 The ``Edit comment`` option is only available for user-defined comments.

 **Steps:** Right-click and choose ``Add Comment`` or ``Edit Comment``.